-Module code: TAXC671 Year module NQF level 8

-Module name: Advanced Taxation
+Module code: TAXC671 Year module NQF level 8 Module name: Advanced Taxation

-- demonstrate the ability to perform and criticise advanced tax calculations based on an extensive and deep knowledge of the relevant authority, methods and techniques relevant to tax practice; - demonstrate the ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated tax problems by drawing systematically from the relevant authority, methods and techniques relevant to tax practice according to the demand of the problem; - demonstrate the ability to present contextualised tax opinions and arguments on unfamiliar, complex and uncertain problems by selecting and applying the relevant authority, methods and techniques appropriate to tax practice; and

-• effectively, innovatively and responsibly apply the pervasive qualities and skills required in tax practice, including ethics and professionalism, personal attributes (e.g. self-management, leadership and teamwork) and professional skills (e.g. effective communication and utilisation of information technology).
+- demonstrate the ability to perform and criticise advanced tax calculations based on an extensive and deep knowledge of the relevant authority, methods and techniques relevant to tax practice; - demonstrate the ability to use a range of specialised skills to identify, analyse and address complex, abstract and/or integrated tax problems by drawing systematically from the relevant authority, methods and techniques relevant to tax practice according to the demand of the problem; - demonstrate the ability to present contextualised tax opinions and arguments on unfamiliar, complex and uncertain problems by selecting and applying the relevant authority, methods and techniques appropriate to tax practice; and - effectively, innovatively and responsibly apply the pervasive qualities and skills required in tax practice, including ethics and professionalism, personal attributes (e.g. self-management, leadership and teamwork) and professional skills (e.g. effective communication and utilisation of information technology).

 Module code: TMBP671 Year module NQF level 8

 Module name: Advanced Tourism Management and Development

-Upon the completion of this module, the student should be able to demonstrate the following:

-- integrated knowledge and understanding of the concepts, components and theories of central areas of one or more fields, disciplines or practices of tourism management; - the ability to apply detailed knowledge of an area or areas of specialisation of tourism management practices and how it relates to other fields/disciplines/practices; - the ability to identify, analyse, critical reflect on tourism management and address complex problems, by applying evidence-based solutions and theory-driven arguments to manage any business within the tourism industry; and - the ability to make responsible decisions within an ethical framework regarding the development and management of a sustainable tourism business.
+Module name.
+Advanced rounsin management and bevelopment Module outcomes Upon the completion of this module, the student should be able to demonstrate the following: integrated knowledge and understanding of the concepts, components and theories of central areas of one or more fields, disciplines or practices of tourism management; the ability to apply detailed knowledge of an area or areas of specialisation of tourism management practices and how it relates to other fields/disciplines/practices; the ability to identify, analyse, critical reflect on tourism management and address complex problems, by applying evidence-based solutions and theory-driven arguments to manage any business within the tourism industry; and the ability to make responsible decisions within an ethical framework regarding the development and management of a sustainable tourism business.

-Module code: TMBP672 Year module NQF level 8 Module name: Advanced Ecotourism
+Module code: TMBP672 Year module NQF level 8

+Module name: Advanced Ecotourism
-Upon the completion of this module, the student should be able to demonstrate the following:

-- applied knowledge of theories and methodologies regarding ecotourism, wildlife tourism, marine ecotourism, adventure tourism and sustainable tourism development/products; - applied knowledge and engagement of park management (protected areas) and wetland management from a tourism perspective; - the ability to use specialised skills to identify, analyse and address ecotourism managementrelated problems; - present and communicate academic, professional or occupational ideas and texts effectively as well as offer creative insights, rigorous interpretations and solutions to ecotourism and wildlife tourism product challenges; - identify and address ethical issues regarding sustainable and ecotourism development; and - applied knowledge and practical skills, as an individual or team member, pertaining to park management that needs to be done within a well-established ethical value system.
+Module outcomes Upon the completion of this module, the student should be able to demonstrate the following: applied knowledge of theories and methodologies regarding ecotourism, wildlife tourism, marine ecotourism, adventure tourism and sustainable tourism development/products; applied knowledge and engagement of park management (protected areas) and wetland management from a tourism perspective; the ability to use specialised skills to identify, analyse and address ecotourism management-related problems; present and communicate academic, professional or occupational ideas and texts effectively as well as offer creative insights, rigorous interpretations and solutions to ecotourism and wildlife tourism product challenges; identify and address ethical issues regarding sustainable and ecotourism development; and applied knowledge and practical skills, as an individual or team member, pertaining to park management that needs to be done within a well-established ethical value system.

-Module code: TMBP673 Year module NQF level 8 Module name: Advanced Tourism Marketing
+Module code: TMBP673 Year module NQF level 8

+Module name: Advanced Tourism Marketing

-- applied knowledge of the concepts, components and theories of advanced tourism marketing to critically evaluate the current scholarly content and add to the development thereof; - the skill to select appropriate methods, procedures and techniques from a variety of sources to identify and analyse complex or abstract marketing problems within unfamiliar contexts that can be solved using value-driven, creative ideas; - the skill to present academic work in tourism marketing professionally, in writing and orally, with insight, clear interpretations and solutions; and - the skill to identify and address ethical dilemmas in tourism marketing and to take responsibility for own work, behaviour, decisions and use of resources.
+Module outcomes Upon the completion of this module, the student should be able to demonstrate the following: applied knowledge of the concepts, components and theories of advanced tourism marketing to critically evaluate the current scholarly content and add to the development thereof; the skill to select appropriate methods, procedures and techniques from a variety of sources to identify and analyse complex or abstract marketing problems within unfamiliar contexts that can be solved using value-driven, creative ideas; the skill to present academic work in tourism marketing professionally, in writing and orally, with insight, clear interpretations and solutions; and the skill to identify and address othical dilemmes in tourism marketing and to take responsibility for own work, behaviour.

+• the skill to identify and address ethical dilemmas in tourism marketing and to take responsibility for own work, behaviour, decisions and use of resources.